-Samsung releases Dez Bryant Galaxy Note 8 ad with bad timing
+Samsung releases Dez Bryant Galaxy Note 8 ad to bad timing

 America was waiting for Dez Bryant's response.

-After all, the Dallas Cowboys wide receiver had been ridiculed in a Galaxy Note 8 ad by the Washington Redskins' cornerback Josh Norman.
+After all, the Dallas wide receiver had been ridiculed in a Galaxy Note 8 ad by Washington cornerback Josh Norman.

 Norman had used his S Pen to suggest that Bryant had butterfingers and would choke on his dust.